 Our public dollars are our most powerful tool to shape a better future for workers.
 We combine strategic research, policy advocacy, and organizing to harness the power of our public dollars to create good jobs and healthy communities across the country.

 JMA engages in research to shape the ideas and practices required to build an equitable, inclusive, and sustainable economy, and to guide our policy advocacy and strategic organizing.
 Our teams engage in rigorous academic research that defines policy and decision-making around emerging industries like clean school buses.
 We also work with academic institutions to conduct comprehensive surveys of workers and communities that help illuminate the conditions in and around factories owned by global corporations that receive extensive public subsidies and contracts.

-CBAs are legally binding commitments between companies, communities, and labor groups to guarantee living wages, company investment in apprenticeship programs, protections for workers’ right to organize, and race- and gender-based equity measures, including commitments to hire, train, and create access to jobs for people who have been historically left out and denied good jobs in manufacturing.
+CBAs are legally binding commitments between coalitions and employers that guarantee living wages, apprenticeship programs, protections for workers’ right to organize, and race- and gender-based equity measures, including commitments to hire, train, and create access to jobs for people who face barriers to employment.

 JMA works with our coalitions to develop and implement training programs that create access to good manufacturing careers for people historically left out of the sector — women, people of color, and veterans among others.